s-sid-OO7/HackerRank_Solution/README.md

 # Solutions to HackerRank Practice Problem and Contests

 Hi, I am <a href="https://www.hackerrank.com/profile/s_sid_OO7" style="text-decoration: none; color: inherit;">`Shubham Siddharth`</a>.
 These are my solution of HackerRank Problems and archived contests.
-I tried to as efficient as possible in solution.
+I tried to be as efficient as possible in solution.
 Mostly, I used Python3 and MySQL for my solution.
 As for language specific sections, I used what is required.

 <table>
 <tr>